datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter2.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:c79e23df50
 ## 6. Tables and vectors

-The function table takes a vector and returns the frequency of each element.
-You can quickly see how many states are in each region by applying the `table` function.
+The function table takes a vector as input and returns the frequency of each unique element in the vector.

 *** =instructions

-Use this function in one line of code to create a table of states per region.
+Use this function in one line of code to create a table showing the number of states per region.

 *** =hint
-Extract the variable region from the murders dataset and then create the table.
+Extract the variable region from the murders dataset and then use the `table` function to create the table.

 *** =pre_exercise_code
 ```{r}